Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

 \subsection{Datasets}

 We develop our approach and base our initial evaluation on the \texttt{HIPAA} dataset, a publicly available dataset, created and released in 2010~\cite{cleland:2010} and reused in 2017~\cite{Guo:17}.
 The dataset was manually created by identifying trace links of requirements against the regulatory statements elicited from the USA government's Health Insurance Privacy and Portability Act (\texttt{HIPAA}) regulation.
-The provisions are the following: access control (\texttt{AC}), audit controls (\texttt{AUD}), person or entity authentication (\texttt{PA}), transmission security (\texttt{TS}), unique user identification (\texttt{UUI}), emergency access procedure (\texttt{EAP}), automatic logoff (\texttt{AL}), encryption and decryption (\texttt{SED}), encryption (\texttt{TED}), and integrity controls (\texttt{IC}). \texttt{HIPAA} consists of 10 requirements documents, all shall-requirements, from the healthcare domain.
+The provisions are the following: access control (\texttt{AC}), audit controls (\texttt{AUD}), person or entity authentication (\texttt{PA}), transmission security (\texttt{TS}), unique user identification (\texttt{UUI}), emergency access procedure (\texttt{EAP}), automatic logoff (\texttt{AL}), encryption and decryption (\texttt{SED}), encryption (\texttt{TED}), and integrity controls (\texttt{IC}). \texttt{HIPAA} comprises 10 requirements documents, all of which are shall requirements, from the healthcare domain.
 In total, the dataset contains 1,891 requirements, of which 243 have trace links. \rev{Table~\ref{tab:hipaa-dataset} summarizes the different documents (rows) in \texttt{HIPAA}, their description, and the distribution of the trace links across provisions (columns).}

-To address RQ3, we create and curate four documents covering different requirements types and domains.
-These documents represent a snapshot of a practical scenario that exemplifies the potential complexity of LRT in practice.
+To address RQ3 and RQ4, we create and curate four documents covering different requirements types and domains.
+These documents provide a snapshot of a practical scenario that exemplifies the potential complexity of LRT.
+Moreover, we limit testing of the prompts and LLMs to unseen datasets to minimize the risk of data leakage.
 For each document, we manually identify trace links between software requirements and a list of 26 provisions derived from GDPR \rev{and pertinent to software}.
 Building on existing work~\cite{Amaral:21,Amaral:23a}, the codes were comprehensively created, in collaboration with a legal expert (non-author), to represent the privacy requirements in GDPR pertinent to software engineering.
 Table~\ref{tab:test-documents} and~\ref{tab:traces-dataset} describe our test documents.
 Two co-authors of this paper, with more than 10 years of expertise in requirements engineering, manually analyzed the four documents and identified the trace links for all requirements.
 The test documents originate from four independent sources, each from a different domain, as shown in Table~\ref{tab:test-documents}.